South American Oxalis

 Oxalis articulata rhizome, Nhu NguyenOxalis articulata ssp. articulata, Nhu NguyenOxalis articulata ssp. rubra, Nhu NguyenOxalis articulata 'Pink Dream', Nhu NguyenOxalis articulata 'Pink Dream', Nhu Nguyen

 Oxalis brasiliensis G.Lodd. ex Drapiez is a mat-forming species from eastern Argentina, southern Brazil, and Uruguay in dry rocky or sandy soils.
 It has also naturalized in southern Australia, which is not surprising considering its vigorous habit.
 A diagnostic feature of Oxalis brasiliensis is that the bulb has a thin tunic and each bulb scale has 5 or more parallel nerves (related to many of the Mexican species such as O. magnifica) and the flowers have darker lines on the back of each petal.
 The plant acts as a winter grower in Mary Sue Ittner's coastal northern California garden.
-It has a short dormancy late summer-fall and then grows again when it starts raining, and blooms in the spring.
+It has a short dormancy late summer-fall and then grows again when it starts raining, and flowers in the spring.
 It multiplies rapidly and Mary Sue has only grown it in a pot.
 In the ground with regular water it might make an interesting ground cover, but also might be invasive in the right climate.
-Photos 1-2 were taken by Bob Rutemoeller and photo 3 was taken Mary Sue Ittner.
-Photos 4-6 were taken by Nhu Nguyen.
+Photos 1-2 were taken by Bob Rutemoeller and photos 3-5 were taken Mary Sue Ittner.
+The last two are of the bulbs.
+The first shows the bulbs on a 1 cm grid and the last, taken before the plant was dormant, shows the stolons with new bulbs formed and illustrates how quickly it could spread.

 Oxalis bulbocastanum Phil. is a species native to coastal northern Chile, where it grows in rocky, sandy soil in a climate that is extremely arid but experiences frequent fogs (called "camanchaca").
 This plant was photographed by Jane McGary in a canyon near Paposo, just north of Taltal.